oracle/cloud-native-devops-workshop/microservices/StudentGuide.md

 ## Client Enviroment Options

-Your client enviroment **must be configured prior** to attending the Hands on Workshop, or you will not be able to perform the Workshop labs.
+Your client enviroment **must be configured prior** to attempting the Hands on Workshop, or you will not be able to complete the Workshop labs.

 You have two options for configuring your workshop client environment.